H.S. BOYS HOCKEY: McAuliffe scores twice in Foxboro loss to Old Rochester

 Foxboro (3-2) went scoreless in the second period while Old Rochester scored three more unanswered goals.

-Connor Hayes, Ryan Wood and Dan Jacobs had assists on the third period goals by Diamond and McAuliffe.
-Finlay Campbell also had an assist, his third of the night.
+Connor Hayes, Ryan Wood and Dan Jacobs had assists on the third-period goals by Diamond and McAuliffe.
+Campbell also had an assist, his third of the night.

 “We made it tough on ourselves and they played well,” Foxboro coach Eric Galanti said.